Elizabethtown, Kentucky: Culture

 The town is regionally referred to as "E-town" (sometimes with an apostrophe in place of the dash).
-It is one of two larger towns (the other being Bowling Green) along I-65 between Louisville and Nashville.
+It is one of two larger towns (the other being Bowling Green, Kentucky) along I-65 between Louisville and Nashville.

 The movie Elizabethtown (2005) was named after the town; most of the footage was filmed in Versailles and Louisville because Elizabethtown has lost much of its historic architecture in recent years due to commercial development.

 Alcohol sales

 Elizabethtown is officially classified by the Kentucky Department of Alcoholic Beverage Control (ABC) as being in a "moist county".
 Under ABC terminology, "moist" indicates that at least one city within a county has approved packaged alcohol sales.
 In popular usage, the term "moist" more often refers to the city's former status as allowing by-the-drink sales in restaurants, but not package sales.